 The Deeper Reasons Behind Your Emotional Pain

-Ever wonder why a seemingly small comment can completely knock you off your feet, while a much bigger issue just rolls right off your back?
+Ever wonder why a seemingly small comment can knock you off your feet, while a much bigger issue just rolls right off your back?
 The intensity of our hurt feelings is rarely about the event itself.
 It's almost always about the deeper psychological and spiritual sore spots the event pokes.

 Your Psychological Blueprint

 Recognizing your personal triggers isn’t about assigning blame or living in the past.
-It’s about understanding the map of your own heart so you can navigate the present with far greater awareness and compassion.
+It’s about understanding the map of your own heart so you can navigate the present with greater awareness and compassion.

 A Spiritual Perspective on Pain

 Dan Millman’s book, “The Life You Were Born to Live,” offers one framework for understanding how recurring emotional patterns can reflect life lessons and strengths.
-Exploring your life path can reframe recurring hurt as a meaningful signpost guiding you back toward alignment.
+Exploring your life path can reframe recurring hurt as a signpost guiding you back toward alignment.
 Learn more about life-path tools at the Life Purpose App: Find out more about your journey.

 How to Recognize the Signs of Unresolved Hurt